kaivalya24/kaggle-avito-demand/README.md

 Conclusions:
 There were many incompatibilities with the caret and h2o packages in R 3.5.0.
 This code can give youba very basic idea of modeling and ensembling in R and image processing in Python.
 If you want to win a competition or rank well, I suggest you look into Python as most competition winners use it and I was told by them, that Pyhton packages are much more advanced in function than their R counterparts.

-You can look at the properly commented code here.